What is Diabetes?

 - Diabetic socks: People suffering from Diabetes should choose seamless and non-binding diabetic socks that will not inhibit circulation.
 It is also important to check your socks regularly for tears and material irregularities.

 - Prescription Custom Foot Orthoses: Orthoses that are designed and tailored to suit the individual’s needs.
 It corrects foot deformities, redistributes plantar foot pressure, stabilizes the foot and ankle.
 The diabetic custom foot orthoses use materials (e.g. Plastazote) to reduce friction on the foot and prevention of foot ulcers.

 - Keeping the skin moist: Apply appropriate cream to improve the skin’s moisture and prevent skin.

-- Monochromatic infrared therapy: Patients can use Anodyne Monochromatic infrared therapy, which uses specific infrared rays to cause red blood cells to release nitric oxide, a vasodilator and neurotransmitter that dramatically increases blood circulation and produces a pain-relieving effect, promoting blood vessel growth and helping to speed up wound healing.
+- Monochromatic infrared therapy: People suffering from Diabetes can use Anodyne Monochromatic infrared therapy, which uses specific infrared rays to cause red blood cells to release nitric oxide, a vasodilator and neurotransmitter that dramatically increases blood circulation and produces a pain-relieving effect, promoting blood vessel growth and helping to speed up wound healing.